 One of the most important things to get right when listing your home on Zillow is setting the right sale price.
 The automatic estimate that Zillow gives you on your home is called a Zestimate, and they are known for being inaccurate compared to actual home values.
 You have a few avenues to ensure that the price of your home is on target and will sell well.

-You have two options when it comes to pricing your home.
+You have two options when it comes to pricing and preparing a listing marketing plan for your home.

 Use Zillow Tools to Do a Home Value Determination